 Scorpio Desert

 (2019) 15 minutes.
 7 dancers.
-Chamber orchestra.
+Choreography by Preston Chamblee, Recipient of BalletCollective’s 2019 Commission for Developing Choreographers.
 Music by Paul Moravec.
-Source art by George Steinmetz.
+Source art by photojournalist George Steinmetz.
 Costumes styled by Melinette Rodriguez.

 “Chamblee, who started choreographing last year, seemed precociously aware of what ballet can be.” - Dancelog